Linear algebra with symmetric tensors#

 #

-# if axes is not provided, reverse the order
+# If axes is not provided, reverse the order

 # This can be also done using a shorthand self.T